Romir Scan Panel

 The official inflation index, as provided by Rosstat, is more of an economy and politics indicator than a statistical one.
 Thus the official inflation numbers, although objective, should be considered as having certain limitations.

 Romir’s calculation methodology is based on data on real pricing and actual consumption of the Russian people, collected via Romir Scan Panel* (Household Panel).
 Relying on a complex multifactor analysis, 156 of the most purchased items in such categories as food, FMCG, pharmaceuticals, pet food, alcohol and tobacco were selected.
 When calculating the deflator, average monthly pricing for utilities and gasoline were also taken into account.

-Romir research holding has developed a special methodology for calculating the Discretionary Money Index, a statistical index that shows the dynamics of households’ opportunity to consume goods and services over necessary wants.
+Romir research holding has developed a special methodology for calculating the Extra Money Index, a statistical index that shows the dynamics of households’ opportunity to consume goods and services over necessary wants.